Holland & Barrett

-Holland & Barrett International Limited, trading as Holland & Barrett (H&B), is a British-based multinational chain of health food shops with over 1,300 stores in 16 countries, including a substantial presence in the United Kingdom, Republic of Ireland, Netherlands, Belgium, Mainland China, Hong Kong, India, Saudi Arabia, Lithuania and UAE.
+Holland & Barrett International Limited, trading as Holland & Barrett (H&B), is a British-based multinational health and wellness retailer with over 1,300 stores in 16 countries, including a substantial presence in the United Kingdom, Republic of Ireland, Netherlands, Belgium, Mainland China, Hong Kong, India, Saudi Arabia, Lithuania and UAE.

 History

 Holland & Barrett was formed in 1870 by Major William Holland and Alfred Slapps Barrett, who bought a grocery store in Bishop's Stortford, selling groceries and clothing.

 They developed their business into two shops – a grocery store and a clothing store.
 It is also evident that in 1900 they occupied a store in the High Street of Epsom.
 In the 1920s, Alfred Button & Sons bought the business and kept the name Holland & Barrett.

 Holland & Barrett has since changed hands a number of times but only became associated with health stores in the 1970s.
 In 1970 Booker acquired Holland & Barrett, also acquiring Heath & Heather stores founded by James and Samuel Ryder in the 1920s which they later renamed Holland & Barrett.
 Lloyds Pharmacy purchased Holland & Barrett in 1992, after which NBTY acquired Holland & Barrett in 1997.
 NBTY was bought by American private equity firm The Carlyle Group in 2010.

-The brand has become synonymous with the sale of vitamins, supplements and homeopathy, to the point that pro-homeopathy former MP David Tredinnick has been dubbed "The Hon.
+The brand has become synonymous with the sale of vitamins, supplements, and homeopathic products; former MP David Tredinnick, an advocate of homeopathy, was dubbed "The Hon.
 Member for Holland and Barrett".

 On 21 June 2017, it was announced that a series of negotiations had commenced by NBTY on behalf of The Carlyle Group to sell off Holland & Barrett in its entirety.
-A few companies showed interest in acquiring the company, namely A.S.
-Watson the owner of Superdrug and The Perfume Shop, and KKR the private equity firm both showed an interest in early negotiations.
+A few companies showed interest in acquiring the company, namely AS Watson the owner of Superdrug and The Perfume Shop, and KKR the private equity firm both showed an interest in early negotiations.
 Five days later, on 26 June, it was reported that Holland & Barrett had been sold for £1.8 billion to L1 Retail, a group formerly controlled by Russian billionaire businessman Mikhail Fridman.
 Fridman stepped down from L1 Retail's parent company in early March 2022, after the European Union imposed sanctions on them in the wake of the Russian invasion of Ukraine.